 Who is a true prophet?
 Who has real access to divine realms of knowledge?
 Early Christian communities accused each other’s prophets of madness and of making false claims to divine knowledge.
 This book argues that early Christians did not seek to answer questions about true prophecy or to define madness and rationality, but rather used this discourse in order to control knowledge, to establish their own authority, and to define Christian identity.

 This book discusses the history, topography, and urban development of Corinth with special attention to civic and private religious practices in the Roman colony.
 Expert analysis of the latest archaeological data is coupled with consideration of what can be known about the emergence and evolution of religions in Corinth.
-The volume seeks to gain insight into the nature of the Greco-Roman city visited by Paul, and the ways in which Christianity gradually emerged as the dominant religion.

 This description of the Americanization of the Puritan ministry as it was transported to the New England colonies offers a host of new insights into American religious history.
 This book also affords the reader one of the freshest and most comprehensive histories of the seventeenth-century New England mind and society.